 Theft Offenses in Florida

 Theft offenses are categorized as crimes of dishonesty.
 Remember, A theft accusation or conviction can have long-term affects on a person’s livelihood.
 Keeping your job or being able to apply for a new job may be important to you and a theft conviction can have an effect on that.
 In many cases even your freedom may be at stake if you are convicted of a theft crime or fraud.
-It can even affect your ability to get an apartment!
+A conviction of a theft or fraud charge can even affect your ability to get an apartment!
 It is not the type of accusation that you should take for granted.
 You should talk with an experienced theft crimes defense attorney or an attorney experienced with fraud cases and schemes to defraud.
 There are often ways to avoid a conviction even without having to win at trial.

 What do I do if I have been arrested for grand theft or arrested for petit theft?

 A theft charge can be a misdemeanor or a felony.
-If you have been arrested or accused of a theft charge you should call Sandefer Law Firm for a free and confidential consultation.
-There is no obligation.
+If you have been arrested or accused of a theft charge call Sandefer Law Firm for a free and confidential consultation.
 Call us when deciding on hiring the right attorney for your case.
 Most often we can meet with you the same day.
-Someone is usually available on weekends by appointment.
+Someone is usually available on weekends by appointment too.

-Theft cases include shoplifting, dealing in stolen property, forgery, fraud, worthless checks, identity theft, and schemes to defraud, and burglary.
+Theft cases include shoplifting, dealing in stolen property, forgery, fraud, worthless checks, identity theft, and schemes to defraud, consumer fraud, and burglary.

 Shoplifting, or retail theft as it is often called, can be a misdemeanor if it is under $300.00 worth of merchandise or a felony if it is $300.00 or more.
-The state can, if they want to, total the sum of all items that they believe that they can prove were stoIen.
+The state can, if they want to, total the sum of all items that they believe that they can prove were stolen.
 The potential punishment and even the degree of the felony will be enhanced as the value gets higher.
-A misdemeanor theft is punishable by up to 60 days in jail on a first offense or up to one year in jail on a second or subsequent offense.
-A third or more petit theft can be reclassified as a third degree felony.
+A misdemeanor theft is punishable by up to 60 days in jail on a first offense or up to one year in jail on a second or subsequent misdemeanor theft offense.
+A third or more petit theft can be reclassified as a third degree felony no matter how small the value .
 There are other specific instances where a theft is reclassified to a higher offense which may also apply.
 F.S.
 812.014.

 You do not actually have to leave with an item from a store or a person’s house or car for the state to charge theft.
 A theft occurs under Florida law if a person ‘knowingly obtains or uses, or endeavors to obtain or use, the property of another with intent to either permanently or temporarily deprive the other person of the right to the property or a benefit from the property or to appropriate the property to his or her own use or the use of another person not entitled to it.’
-In other words, under the law, a person only has to have the intent to take something but does not have to actually get away with it, so to speak.
+In other words, under the law, a person only has to have the intent to take something and do something toward taking it, like putting it in a pocket, but the person does not have to actually get away with it, so to speak.
 That is why a person may get arrested for a retail theft who has not left the store with the items.
 People often get arrested inside of a store with items in their purse or pocket but they have not left the store.
+These cases can, however, be difficult for the state to prove.
+It is difficult to prove someone’s intent or state of mind.

-Lack of intent is a defense to a theft case.
-In other words, if you did not intend to steal an item, or you forgot about it, or did not realize you did not pay for it, that may be a defense to the charge of theft.
-You should discuss thoroughly everything that happened leading up to and during the event with an experienced shoplifting defense attorney or theft defense attorney.
+In fact, lack of intent is a defense to a theft case.
+In other words, if you did not intend to steal an item, for example you forgot about it, or did not realize you did not pay for it, that can be a defense to the charge of theft.
+You should discuss thoroughly everything that happened leading up to and during the event with an experienced shoplifting defense attorney or theft crimes attorney.
 Larry Sandefer has extensive experience in this area.

 Defenses to theft include insufficient proof of intent or lack of intent to steal.
 As just indicated, a person has to intend to steal for it to be a crime.
 Forgetting about something would not be theft.
 If something appears abandoned and someone takes it, then the intent may not be present.
 Often the state depends on circumstantial evidence to prove a theft.
-While circumstantial evidence may be used, by law circumstances must point to guilt only and there can be no reasonable hypothesis of innocence in order for the state to prove the charge of theft, scheme to defraud, fraud, or stealing.
+While circumstantial evidence may be used, circumstances must point only to guilt and there can be no reasonable hypothesis of innocence in order for the state to be able to prove the charge of theft, scheme to defraud, fraud, or stealing.
 There are other defenses that may apply to your individual situation and you should speak with an experienced Pinellas County theft defense attorney about your case.
+Larry Sandefer is Board Certified in Criminal Trial Law and was the first attorney in the 6th Circuit go gain this distinction.
 We are available anytime.
 We have a 24 hour answering service for emergencies.
-Call us at 727-726-5297.
+Call us at 727-726-5297, if it is after hours just hit extension 1.

 Dealing in stolen property

-Pawning a stolen item or selling stolen property to someone, even if you are not the one who stole it, can be dealing in stolen property.
+Pawning a stolen item or selling stolen property to someone, even if you are not the one who stole it, constitutes the crime of dealing in stolen property.
 This charge most often arises when an item someone reports as stolen is pawned or is sold to another person.
 Most pawnshops have cameras and a fingerprint is required by a person who is pawning an item.
 Dealing in stolen property is a second-degree felony carrying a maximum penalty of 15 years in prison.
-A person is guilty of dealing in stolen property if they know, or should know, that the property is stolen.
+A person is guilty of dealing in stolen property if they know, or they should know, that the property is stolen.
 Lack of knowledge that the item is stolen is a defense to dealing in stolen property.
 Proof that someone presented false identification, or possessed recently stolen property, can be used by the state attorney in an attempt to show that a person knew the property was stolen and to try to secure a conviction on this charge.
-Sometimes bargaining can result in a reduced charge of false verification of ownership or it may be a more appropriate charge.
-If defenses are weak or not available this plea bargain can allow a withholding of adjudication and possibly make a person eligible for a record sealing or expungement later.
-A second degree felony according to the sentencing code ordinarily requires a person to be adjudicated guilty upon a plea or finding of guilt.
-You should discuss not only defenses with an attorney but also if you might benefit from or be able to get a change of charge.
+Sometimes bargaining can result in a reduced charge of false verification of ownership or a more appropriate charge.
+This plea bargain can allow a withholding of adjudication and possibly make a person eligible for a record sealing or expungement later.
+A second degree felony according to the sentencing code ordinarily requires a person to be adjudicated guilty, or be a convicted felon, upon a plea or finding of guilt.
+You should discuss not only defenses with an attorney but also if you might benefit from or be able to get a reduced charge.

 The Florida legislature has enacted special statutes regarding communications fraud.
 In an effort to do this laws regarding schemes to defraud and organized fraud, also known as RICO, or, racketeering influenced corrupt organizations, have been written specifically in regards to communications offenses as well as other offenses.
 This also includes offenses such as fraudulent use of credit cards embezzlement, employee theft, as well as many other types of fraudulent activities.
 Fraud covers a broad spectrum of allegations.